ColumbiaMSAE3111F14/Team1/Assignment5/README.md

 This is as expected because the higher temperature makes it less likely for a spin to flip to an unfavorable value according to the Boltzmann probability which depends on the value of k*T.

-Comments on Phase Transition and Order Parameter Results
+Comments on Phase Transition/Order Parameter Results
 --------------------------------------------------------